backdrop-contrib/uc_addresses/README.txt

 Dependencies
 ------------

-This module requires ctools and uc_store.
+This module requires uc_store, ctools and token.

 Installation
 ------------